-Outside the Major, the programme includes the Electives of 27 credit points, where students are free to choose elective courses on offer from any of the University's departments.
-Some students may wish to choose Electives or design a Minor\ of 15 credit points in areas that further deepen the knowledge gained in the Major and diversify their graduation pathway.
+Outside the Major, the programme includes the Electives of 18 credit points, where students are free to choose elective courses offered any of the University's departments.
+Some students may wish to choose Electives or design a Minor (of 15 cps) in areas that further deepen the knowledge gained in the Major and diversify their graduation pathway, subject to the specific requirements.